microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 The model can be used to describe low-level edits that a client may perform on a field in a collaborative environment and by so doing imply some of their merge semantics.

 We provide here two lists of such low-level edits, one for fields whose number of cells is fixed, and one for fields whose number of cells is dynamic.
-The dichotomy has no basis in the cell model, but reflects what we think is a sensible separation and matches industry-standard patterns of editing.
+The dichotomy has no basis in the cell model but reflects what we think is a sensible separation and matches industry-standard patterns of editing.

 ### Edits on Dynamically-Sized Fields